Get in touch

 Maths

-To begin Year 1, we have been focused on the ‘counting to 10’ unit within our Maths learning.
+As Mathematicians, Spanish Bulls have been focused on the ‘counting to 10’ unit.
 Within this unit, we have focused on securing our knowledge of counting to 10 – children have created number tracks to support this learning.

 We have also explored the concept of ‘one more’ and ‘one less’ using numbers within 10.
 Children have been able to identify one more or one less than a given number using a range of manipulatives to support.